 Signup to be an Information Kiosk Greeter

-One of the easiest ways to help out is to signup as a volunteer Greeter to staff our Information Kiosk; simply click here and it will take you to the 2018 Information Kiosk SignUpGenius online sign-up site.
+One of the easiest ways to help out is to signup as a volunteer Greeter to staff our Information Kiosk; simply click HERE and it will take you to the 2019 Information Kiosk SignUpGenius online sign-up site.

-The Kiosk will be staffed on weekends (Friday, Saturday, Sunday) in May, June and September, and daily from end June to end August.
-The staffing runs from 8:00 am to 6:30 pm divided in three 3 ½ hour shifts per day.
+The Greeters provide information about the Association as well as oversee the registration and collection of drop-in fees for our bocce, golf and pickleball programs.
+The staffing runs from 8:00 am to 8:00/8:30 pm (depending on time of year) divided in three shifts per day.
 If every member of our 525+ Association membership contributes to this effort, each member would only have to do one shift every two years!